yz14689/DSNP_BlogPost/README.md

 Bostone_AirBnB data (https://www.kaggle.com/airbnb/boston)

 ## Python libraries used:
+   python3
-datetime, pandas, numpy, seaborn, matplotlib.pyplot
+   python packages in the requirements.txt file: datetime, pandas, numpy, seaborn, matplotlib

 ## Purpose:
 This analysis is to find the most imp ortant features of Boston's AirBnB market upon the given period.
 It could help either the visitor or the potential host to make correct decision.
 Basically, it will look into the data and answer where, when and what are the best target if any vacation or investment is in plan.